functional-data-structure/finger-tree/README.md

 ### `Tree#splitTree(Function, m) -> [ Tree , x , Tree ]`

-Split the tree into a left tree, a middle value, and a right tree according to a predicate on the measure of the tree __increased by a constant `c`__.
+Split the tree into a left tree, a middle value, and a right tree according to a predicate on the measure of the tree __increased by a constant measure `m`__.
 The predicate must be monotone, false then true, on prefixes of the values in left-to-right order.
 The middle value `x` is the item for which the predicate switches from false to true.